ORIGIN STORY

 Decaf Coffee

-Decaf is regular coffee with at least 97% of its caffeine removed.
-While it isn’t completely caffeine-free, a cup of decaf usually contains 2-5 milligrams of caffeine rather than the 80–120 milligrams in regular coffee.
+Decaffeinated coffee is regular coffee that has had at least 97% of its caffeine removed.
+It isn’t completely caffeine-free.
+A typical cup of decaf coffee contains about 2–5 mg of caffeine, compared to the roughly 80–120 mg found in a standard cup of regular caffeinated coffee.

 Ethyl Acetate